Ken Avery begins his tenth year as Gardener.

 Martha had begun the development of the hill during her last two years as curator and Ken Avery had been doing all the work since then.
-Sadly, over the succeeding years, young trees would spring up, and grow into mature trees.
-Other shrubs would make their way in, until 2014 when some of the density of the over-story began to be removed by taking down a number of Green Ash.
+Over the succeeding years, young trees would spring up, and grow into mature trees when they were allowed to grow.
+Other shrubs would make their way in, until 2014 when some of the density of the over-story began to be removed by taking down a number of Green Ash and some understory shrubs.
 Full story of the Fern Glen here.

 A special memorial for Amy Odell was placed in the Garden this summer.
 A bird bath of Kasota limestone, was dedicated to the spouse of Friends Founder Clinton Odell; it was presented by family and friends, and is located between the two benches of Kasota Limestone that were dedicated to Clinton Odell in 1960.
 These are located just off the patio area in front of the Martha Crone Visitor's Shelter in the Woodland Garden near the location of the former Garden Office.

 On June 24 The Minneapolis Tribune published an article about the Garden and in particular about Eloise Butler.
 Unfortunately, the article perpetuated the story that she was found dead in the Garden in 1933.
-The correct story of how and where she died in our article about her life (link at bottom of page).
+The correct story of how and where she died is in our article about her life (link at bottom of page).
 The article was written by Clifford Simak, who was well known as a Science Fiction author.
 The Tribune article in PDF Form.

 Martha Crone wrote in the Fall issue of The Fringed Gentian™ (Vol. 16 No. 4 October 1968) “The sun filtering through the autumnal foliage, gives it the appearance of candle-light.
 The bright autumn colors fade and the woods are soon cold.
 Happy memories of summer are past.
 Leaves that shortly budded now are dropping making a carpet for our feet.
 This is the season of ripe fulfillment.”